JanuaryLabs/sdk-it/README.md

 import { analyze } from '@sdk-it/generic';
 import { responseAnalyzer } from '@sdk-it/hono';
-// notice here
-// Store the spec in a file or generate sdk from it. import { generate } from '@sdk-it/typescript';
+import { generate } from '@sdk-it/typescript';

 const { paths, components } = await analyze('apps/backend/tsconfig.app.json', {
   responseAnalyzer,
 });

+// Now you can use the generated specification to create an SDK or save it to a file

+await generate(
+  {
+    info: {
+      title: 'My API',
+      version: '1.0.0',
+    },
+    paths,
+    components,
+  },
+  { output: join(process.cwd(), 'openapi.json') },
+);
 ```

 ## Roadmap